harp-project/AML-Formalization/prover/translation_techreport.md

 ### Naming the outer quantifier first

+NOTE: write down both stateless and stateful (function returning a state and a named pattern).

 Another option is to invent names on the fly, while traversing the locally nameless pattern.
 This way, the outer quantifier first will be named.
 For example:

 $$